-This course is the continuation of Art Studio Foundations I and is the second introductory course for Art Studio Foundations (drawing and two-dimensional design) at Truman.
-This course is designed to build upon and to expand upon the drawing and compositional skills introduced in Art Studio Foundations I. Art Studio Foundations II concentrates primarily on the essential drawing principles in relation to the human figure through direct observation.
+This course is the continuation of Art Foundations I and is the second introductory foundation course for Art and Design majors at Truman (although, non-Art majors are encouraged and welcome to enroll).
+This course is designed to build upon and to expand upon the drawing and composition skills introduced in Art Foundations I. Art Foundations II concentrates primarily on the essential drawing principles in relation to the human figure through direct observation.
 Students are exposed to different traditional drawing/design media, and engage in drawing/design exercises intended to present a range of skill- and knowledge-based challenges that should result in a better understanding of, and an enhanced experience with, both the tools and concepts of drawing and design.

 This is a basic level studio foundations class and assignments and projects will deal with elements and principles of drawing, design, aesthetics and study of the human figure in art making.